 The main one is that many sites restrict access based on your location.
 By using a VPN, you can bypass all these restrictions by effectively changing your location at will.
 The VPN service must have servers available in the countries you need to access though.

 Can the BBC Track Your IP Address?

 Absolutely, it’s pretty simple to track anyone’s IP address and many web sites do.
 Indeed, nearly every website you visit can identify your location and many use this information to determine your experience.
-It’s called geo-targeting or geo-blocking.
+It’s called geo-targeting or geo-blocking so yes can BBC iPlayer track your address – yes absolutely.
 In the BBC’s case, if your IP address is registered in a non-UK location then you’ll be redirected to the international version.
 You’ll also find none of the amazing BBC iPlayer content will work.

 Why you should use a VPN for BBC iPlayer

 A VPN is generally used to protect data and privacy online although it can also help people access blocked content on the internet.
 Normally you cannot access BBC iPlayer over the internet if you’re based outside the United Kingdom.
 However, by using a VPN you can hide your real location and watch the site exactly like a UK resident free of charge.